-- 606.3 A2 Paragraph R600.7 precludes a firm or a network firm from assuming a management responsibility.
-Providing the following IT systems services to an audit client does not usually create a threat as long as personnel of the firm or network firm do not assume a management responsibility: - (a) Designing or implementing IT systems that are unrelated to internal control over financial reporting; - (b) Designing or implementing IT systems that do not generate information forming a significant part of the accounting records or financial statements; - (c) Implementing "off-the-shelf" accounting or financial information reporting software that was not developed by the firm or network firm, if the customization required to meet the client's needs is not significant; and - (d) Evaluating and making recommendations with respect to an IT system designed, implemented or operated by another service provider or the client. - R606.4 When providing IT systems services to an audit client, the firm or network firm shall be satisfied that: - (a) The client acknowledges its responsibility for establishing and monitoring a system of internal controls; - (b) The client assigns the responsibility to make all management decisions with respect to the design and implementation of the hardware or software system to a competent employee, preferably within senior management; - (c) The client makes all management decisions with respect to the design and implementation process; - (d) The client evaluates the adequacy and results of the design and implementation of the system; and - (e) The client is responsible for operating the system (hardware or software) and for the data it uses or generates. - Factors that are relevant in evaluating the level of a self-review threat created by providing IT systems services to an audit client include: - The nature of the service. - The nature of IT systems and the extent to which they impact or interact with the client's accounting records or financial statements. - The degree of reliance that will be placed on the particular IT systems as part of the audit.
+- Providing IT systems services to an audit client might create a self-review threat when there is a risk that the results of the services will affect the audit of the financial statements on which the firm will express an opinion. - Providing the following IT systems services to an audit client does not usually create a threat as long as individuals within the firm or network firm do not assume a management responsibility: - (a) Designing or implementing IT systems that are unrelated to internal control over financial reporting; - (b) Designing or implementing IT systems that do not generate information forming part of the accounting records or financial statements; and - (c) Implementing "off-the-shelf" accounting or financial information reporting software that was not developed by the firm or network firm, if the customization required to meet the client's needs is not significant. - Factors that are relevant in identifying a self-review threat created by providing an IT systems service to an audit client, and evaluating the level of such a threat include: - The nature of the service. - The nature of the client's IT systems and the extent to which the IT systems service impacts or interacts with the client's accounting records, internal controls over financial reporting or financial statements. - The degree of reliance that will be placed on the particular IT systems as part of the audit.